 Here’s everything we know about the Audi Q4 Sportback e-tron so far:

-The Audi Q4 Sportback e-tron features the brand-typical face with a Singleframe grille and wedge-shaped headlamps.
-The headlamps are reminiscent of the Q8 Sportback, and they are Matrix LED units.
+The Audi Q4 Sportback e-tron features the typical Audi e-SUV face with an enclosed Singleframe grille and wedge-shaped headlamps.
+The headlamps are reminiscent of the Q8 Sportback, which are Matrix LED units.
 The Q4 Sportback e-tron and the Q4 are the first models in the auto industry to feature digital light signatures; the driver can select from four different signatures.
-The shape of the Singleframe is similar to the concept version, and it is a structured closed surface within a broad, almost upright octagonal frame.
-It has a mesh design with chrome detailing and looks posher.
+Just like the e-tron SUV, the front and rear lights greet customers with animated ‘coming-home’ and ‘leaving-home’ functions.